-Under construction now is Sienna Plantation's fourth on-site elementary school, slated to open in 2017.
+Open now is Sienna Plantation's fourth on-site elementary school, Donald Leonetti Elementary.
 The new school joins other high-performing elementaries located in Sienna Plantation: Jan Schiff Elementary, Scanlan Oaks Elementary and Sienna Crossing Elementary, all nestled within quiet neighborhoods.
 Sienna Plantation also is served by Heritage Rose Elementary, located nearby.

 Opening Fall of 2017 is Sienna Plantation's newest elementary school!
 Donald Leonetti Elementary School is named after a 1988 Dulles High School graduate and prominent community member of Fort Bend County.
 The Leonetti mascot is the lion, and its school colors are lime green and black.
 Joy Schwinger, the newly named principal, has made it her goal to "provide a culture and environment where all students and staff learn with pride, lead with confidence, and inspire to impact lives."